-As a general, blanket description (since different car manufacturers use different technologies for each), these systems are activated via ultrasonic sensors, radar, and lidar (laser radar).
-Car manufacturers will usually design their cars so that these sensors are hidden to the untrained eye.
+As a general blanket description (since different car manufacturers use different technologies for each), these systems are activated via ultrasonic sensors, radar, and lidar (laser radar).
+Car manufacturers will usually design their cars so that these sensors are hidden from the untrained eye.
 For example, have you ever wondered why the Acura emblem is so huge on most of their cars?
-There’s actually a radar behind, which is the main component in their adaptive cruise control system in their AcuraWatch safety suite.
+There’s actually a radar behind it, which is the main component in the adaptive cruise control system in their AcuraWatch safety suite.

 Driver assist features are important to know when shopping for a new car

 Now that we’ve highlighted some of the most common driver-assist features found in most cars today, you’ll be better equipped to understand the “safety” portion of the window sticker on any new car that you might be shopping for.
 If you’re still hazy about what each one is and where the sensors are located, ask the car salesperson at the dealership, and they’ll gladly point them out.
 That is if they know where they are.